destel/rill/README.md

 when the input stream is slow or sparse.

 Let's look at a simplified example that demonstrates batching with a timeout:
-Consider an UpdateUserTimestamp function that updates the last_active_at column in the users table with the current timestamp.
+Consider an _UpdateUserTimestamp_ function that updates the _last_active_at_ column in the _users_ table with the current timestamp.
 This function is called concurrently from multiple places in the application, such as HTTP handlers.
 A large number of such calls would cause a large number of concurrent SQL queries, potentially overwhelming the database.

 To mitigate this, it's possible to group the updates and send them to the database in bulk using the **Batch** function.
-If updates are sparse, they are delayed by at most 100ms, balancing between reducing database load and data freshness.
+On the other hand, if updates are sparse, they are delayed by at most 100ms, balancing between reducing database load and data freshness.

 [Full runnable example](https://pkg.go.dev/github.com/destel/rill#example-package-Batching_updatesGrouping)
 ```go